ZodsTech/SmartCleanerProLite/README.md

 # SmartCleanerProLite

 SmartCleaner Pro Lite is a fast and lightweight Android cleaner that frees storage, removes junk files, clears cache, and improves performance.

-Its smart scan safely finds unnecessary files, large items, and clutter to keep your phone smooth and optimized.
+With it's smart scan, it safely finds unnecessary files, large items, and clutter to keep your phone smooth and optimized.